status-im/wiki.status.im/docs/index.md

 Status runs `go-ethereum` directly from your mobile device, providing a mobile Ethereum node in your pocket!

-We've love for you to join our community, and be a part of this exciting journey.
+We'd love for you to join our community, and be a part of this exciting journey.

 [![Getting started with Status](https://i.imgur.com/C0aZZEL.jpg)](https://www.youtube.com/watch?v=oDCSEmS9c3o "Getting started with Status")